Whether this is your first brush with the law or your fifth, facing criminal charges can be a terrifying experience.

 “You get what you pay for” tends to be true even in the case of legal representation.

 It is essential to know that if you are dissatisfied with your court-appointed lawyer at any time throughout the criminal law proceedings, you are within your right to switch lawyers.
 The saying “you get what you pay for” tends to be true even with lawyers and legal representation.
-The Defense Team with LEWIS & DICKSTEIN, P.L.L.C. regularly hears from potential clients who were previously represented by court-appointed attorneys that they were unresponsive to their phone calls or emails, seemed overwhelmed with their caseload, or were stretched too thin among the clients they were representing.
+The Defense Team with LEWIS & DICKSTEIN, P.L.L.C. regularly hears from potential clients who court-appointed attorneys previously represented.
+We hear that the court-appointed attorneys were unresponsive to their phone calls and emails, seemed overwhelmed with their caseload, or were stretched too thin with other court-appointed clients.

 Using a court-appointed attorney is not free.

 Representation by a court-appointed attorney is not free.
-Because our justice system does not allow defendants to choose or express a preference for a particular public defender, the accused must cross their fingers and hope they are assigned to someone who will fight on their behalf.
-In some cases, a public defender may be more likely to persuade their client to plead guilty since going to trial will require more work on their end or upset a judge who sends them court-appointed clients.
+Because our justice system does not allow defendants to choose or express a preference for a particular public defender, the accused must cross their fingers and hope they get someone willing to fight on their behalf.
+In some cases, a public defender may be more likely to persuade their client to plead guilty since going to trial will require more work or upset a judge who sends them court-appointed clients.
 Most people do not realize that using a court-appointed attorney is not entirely free.
-In almost all cases, the defendant is required to reimburse the court for the cost of the attorney at the time of sentencing.
-The biggest downside to a court-appointed lawyer is that the attorney usually meets the client for the first time in court.
+In almost all cases, the defendant must reimburse the court for the cost of the attorney.
+The biggest downside to a court-appointed lawyer is that the attorney usually meets the client for the first time in court on the court date.
 There is no time to prepare or effort made to gather favorable evidence before any court hearings.

-Many clients erroneously assume that they cannot afford a top attorney specializing in representing clients facing similar felony or misdemeanor charges.
-Whether you’re facing domestic violence charges, OWI, DUI, retail fraud, violation of probation, or any criminal charge, it makes sense to hire an specialized attorney with firsthand knowledge and experience in defending cases similar to yours.
+Many clients erroneously assume they cannot afford a top attorney representing clients facing similar felony or misdemeanor charges.
+Whether you’re facing domestic violence charges, OWI, DUI, retail fraud, violation of probation, or any criminal charge, hiring a specialized attorney with firsthand knowledge and experience in defending similar cases makes sense.
 LEWIS AND DICKSTEIN P.L.L.C. is one of Michigan’s top legal firms, and its defense attorneys can use their collective knowledge and expertise to fight for your freedom!
 We offer payment plans and flexible payment options for clients who need them.
 Before you settle for representation by a court-appointed attorney, call us for a free consultation.
-We will take the time to talk with you, answer your questions, and address each of your concerns.
+We will take the time to talk with you, answer your questions, and address our concerns.
 We will find a way to help you.

 Call us today at (248) 263-6800 for a free consultation or complete a Request for Assistance Form.
 We will contact you promptly and find a way to help you.